IC2018-Push/NewsWatch/README.md

 # NewsWatch

-  NewsWatch is an example iOS application that uses IBM Cloud Push Notification service, Cloud Functions, Cloudant and Watson Text to Speech service.
+  NewsWatch is an example iOS application that uses IBM Cloud Push Notification service, Applaunch, Cloud Functions, Cloudant and Watson Text to Speech  and Translation service.

   NewsWatch will will send give you latest news based on your preference and location.
 Once you subscribe for your interested topic , you will rceive a push notification every hour with the latest news.
 If you don't want to miss out the latest news you can enable the `Play Push Notification` option in the app to readout the news.
+This app will show you ho to use AppLaunch service to change the UI elements.

    <img src="Assets/arch.png" width="700" height="400">